FRBNY-DSGE/DSGE.jl/CONTRIBUTING.md

   - Shocks: The suffix `_sh` refers to a model shock.
 - Prefixes
   - The prefix `eq_` refers to an equilibrium condition.
+  - The prefix `obs_` refers to an observable.
   - The prefix `E` refers to the expectation operator.
+  - The prefix `I` refers to the indicator operator.
   - Observables with the prefix `g` refer to growth rates.

 ### Code Formatting Guidelines